TechLabs-Berlin/mlds-tools/README.md

 #### Quick Back-ends for Data Project MVPs (ST22)

-To partipate and navigate through all notebooks that were part of the this TechLabs Berlin Workhop, navigate and follow the instructions [here](workshops/ww_summer_22/README.md).
+To participate and navigate through all notebooks that were part of the this TechLabs Berlin Workshop, navigate and follow the instructions [here](workshops/ww_summer_22/README.md).

 #### Fake it, till you make it: Prototyping for Data Projects (ST21)